 Peter’s house: where Jesus was hosted which later became the first church in the world, and the Synagogue where Jesus taught and preached.

-With My Israel Guide the private tour schedule can be modified any way you want.
-Contact us and tell us how do you see your Holy Land trip.
+With My Israel Guide, the private tour schedule can be modified in any way you want.
+Contact us and tell us how you see your Holy Land trip.

 More to see in Galilee

 A KIBUTZ VISIT

 Take a walk around the spiritual city and the place where the Kabbalah was born.
 We will visit Rabbi Luria’s synagogue, walk through the magical streets of the Old City, and be exposed to lots of artworks from the Jewish world.

 A Roman city on the shores of the Sea of Galilee from the 2nd century named after Tiberius Caesar.
 We will visit some important Rabbi’s tombs from the past and the most important of them – is Maimonides’s Tomb, the senior figure in 12th-century Judaism who was also Sultan’s physician.
 We will also visit Hamat – a synagogue from the 5th century.